dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 ## Documenting the Domain
 how should we record these requirements?
-We could use some visual language like UML or some language like yaml.
+We could use some visual language like UML or some language like `yaml`.

 ## Representing Complexity in our Domain Model
 1. Representing Constraints